March 2 – Heartfelt History™

 Image via Library of Congress, no known restrictions

-Born March 2, 1829 German immigrant Carl Schurz led a remarkable life in America as a Senator from Missouri, a Union General, and Secretary of the Interior.
-A social reformer who opposed US imperialism, he stated “My country right or wrong; if right, to be kept right; and if wrong, to be set right.”
+Born March 2, 1829, German immigrant Carl Schurz led a remarkable American life as a Senator from Missouri, a Union general whose service stretched from Second Bull Run through Chancellorsville and the desperate first day at Gettysburg, and later as Secretary of the Interior.
+A social reformer who opposed U.S. imperialism, he declared, “My country right or wrong; if right, to be kept right; and if wrong, to be set right.”

 Image by Mathew Brady, Wikimedia Commons, public domain in the US.